fullmetalbrackets/blog/src/content/wiki/services.md

 # Outpost

-- Nginx Proxy Manager
+- Nginx Proxy Manager (to proxy to my Plex server back home)
-- Speedtest Tracker
+- Speedtest Tracker (mostly used as a "heartbeat" so server is always in use)
-- Portainer Agent
+- Portainer Agent (connected to main Portainer instance in home server)
-- File Browser
+- File Browser (for browsing VM `/home` directory)
-- Uptime Kuma
+- Uptime Kuma (alerts me if home network is not accessible)
-- Watchtower
+- Watchtower (auto-update containers)